johnckealy/djengu/README.md

 <em> A full production and dev environment for Django and Vue. </em>

 Djengu is a framework for creating decoupled web applications with Django and Vue.
-It's essentially a cross-platform cookie-cutter.
+It's essentially a full-stack cookie-cutter.
 Most of the the heavy lifting in setting up both development and production environments is taken care of, such as server set-up, mock environments, containerization, SSL/TLS, DNS, testing, and much more.